Photo Source: Bethany World Prayer Center

 |Affinity Bloc:||Arab World|

 In the seventh and eleventh centuries, Arabs invaded North Africa, causing many tribes and nomadic groups to be displaced.
 To some extent, these invasions also absorbed communities of black farmers, Jewish artists, and Berber refugees.
 As a result, many different Arab groups now exist throughout North Africa.
+Some have migrated south to places like the Central African Republic (CAR).

 Most Turku Arabs are peasants who live in permanent settlements or villages in rural areas.
 Their houses are simple, round dwellings with grass-thatched roofs.
 The nomadic groups live in temporary camps, seasonally migrating with their herds.
 They live in portable dome-shaped shelters made of branches covered with grass.
 The few Turku Arab businessmen and merchants who reside in the cities, however, live in rectangular houses with tin roofs.